NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

+- fix setValue infinite loop bug: if a parameter change by the user, which calls changedParam(), causes a setValue, it triggers a changedParam with reason=eChangeUserEdit instead of reason=eChangePluginEdit
+  Alex has the full bug report for this.

+- File_KnobGui: when the filename is already set, browsing should start in the same directory as the file itself (try saving a project with a filename parameter in another directory, then reopen the project)

+- Recent files: the "Open Recent" menu should appear just below the "Open..." menu item

+- Recent files: when a project is saved, it should be placed on to of the Recent Files.
+It seems that Recent Files is only updated when *loading* a project.

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

 - String_KnobGui/File_KnobGui: kOfxParamStringIsDirectoryPath is not supported